ansible/ansible/docs/docsite/rst/plugins/callback.rst

 Enabling Callback Plugins
 ++++++++++++++++++++++++++

-You can activate a custom callback by either dropping it into a ``callback_plugins`` directory adjacent to your play,  inside a role, or by putting it in one of the callback directory sources configured in :doc:`ansible.cfg <../config>`.
+You can activate a custom callback by either dropping it into a ``callback_plugins`` directory adjacent to your play,  inside a role, or by putting it in one of the callback directory sources configured in :ref:`ansible.cfg <ansible_configuration_settings>`.

 Plugins are loaded in alphanumeric order.
 For example, a plugin implemented in a file named `1_first.py` would run before a plugin file named `2_second.py`.

-Most callbacks shipped with Ansible are disabled by default and need to be whitelisted in your :doc:`ansible.cfg <../config>` file in order to function.
+Most callbacks shipped with Ansible are disabled by default and need to be whitelisted in your :ref:`ansible.cfg <ansible_configuration_settings>` file in order to function.
 For example:

 .. code-block:: ini